refcell/cloaks/README.md

 Honestly, not without tradeoffs.

-Enigma sacrifices ordering (first-come first-serve) for price-discovery and gas efficiency.
+Cloaks sacrifices ordering (first-come first-serve) for price-discovery and gas efficiency.

 _How_ does this work?

-When a mint process begins, Enigma enables a commit session, that lasts for an arbitrarily long period to prevent gas wars.
+When a mint process begins, cloaks enables a commit session, that lasts for an arbitrarily long period to prevent gas wars.
 During the commit session, users can `commit()` a hidden price they value the ERC721 at.